SNmcdarby1/Xascapade-Safari-tours/README.md

 - Emailjs - I created an accout with Google emailjs that will enable the emails to be interactive.
 - I created the 404v folder to direct error responses.that will collect data from error messages.
 There were different tuturial that i watched in youtube.
 Below are a few that reall inspired byhthe style and design of the page.
 * During my reasearch i came across a youtube tutorial that was talking about Materialize platform (Materialise)[https://materializecss.com/media.html]for creating websites and snippets by (Traversy Media)[https://www.youtube.com/watch?v=MaP3vO-vEsg].
 I used the tutorial to create the index page .
+I aslo used snippets from -[W3school](https://www.w3schools.com/), [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/), and [Materialisecss](https://materializecss.com/), that helped me to come up with different designs of the webpage.

 [https://www.youtube.com/watch?v=Zxf1mnP5zcw]

 - I also added Adam live server to checking live open source for the pages while coding